misyltoad/redgpu/README.md

 ## Updates:

+* Feb 25, 2020: REDGPU SDK v1.0.7 from February 22, 2020 is released.
+One new extension is added.

 * Jan 27, 2020: REDGPU SDK v1.0.6 from January 27, 2020 is released.

 * Jan 23, 2020: REDGPU SDK v1.0.5 from January 23, 2020 is released.